thingsboard/thingsboard.github.io/docs/user-guide/install/edge/rhel.md

 * **In Memory** queue implementation is built-in and default.
 It is useful for development(PoC) environments and is not suitable for production deployments or any sort of cluster deployments.

 * **Kafka** is recommended for production deployments.
 This queue is used on the most of ThingsBoard production environments now.
-It is useful for both on-prem and private cloud deployments.
-It is also useful if you like to stay independent from your cloud provider.
-However, some providers also have managed services for Kafka.
-See [AWS MSK](https://aws.amazon.com/msk/){: target="_blank"} for example.

 {% capture contenttogglespecqueue %}
 In Memory <small>(built-in and default)</small>%,%inmemory%,%templates/install/queue-in-memory.md%br%